1950 Austrian general strikes

-The Austrian General Strikes of 1950 were masterminded by the Communist Party of Austria with half-hearted support of the Soviet occupation authorities.
-In August–October 1950 Austria faced a severe social and economic crisis caused by anticipated withdrawal of American financial aid and a sharp drop in real wages.
-Negotiations between the government and the trade unions stalled, and on September 26 the Communists launched the first general strike.
-A total of 120 thousand industrial workers walked out of factories, disrupted railroad traffic and harassed government officers.
-Austrian government, the Socialists and trade unions defused the situation and on September 27 the Communists backed off.
-The second strike of October 4–5, limited to Vienna and Soviet-occupied Lower Austria, also ended in a humiliating defeat.
+The Austrian General Strikes of 1950 were organised by the Communist Party of Austria with half-hearted support of the Soviet occupation authorities.
+From August–October 1950, Austria faced a severe social and economic crisis caused by anticipated withdrawal of American financial aid and a sharp drop in real wages.
+Negotiations between the government and the trade unions stalled, and on 26 September the Communists launched the first general strike.
+A total of 120 thousand industrial workers walked out of factories, disrupted railroad traffic, and harassed government officers.
+The Austrian government, the Socialists, and trade unions defused the situation, and on 27 September, the Communists backed off.
+The second strike of 4–5 October, limited to Vienna and Soviet-occupied Lower Austria, also ended in a humiliating defeat.

 The Soviet support to Austrian Communists was limited to the disruption of police action and provision of trucks for moving communist agents.
 The British and American occupation forces provided only moral support to the Austrian government.
 All former allies left use of force.
 No one was killed but dozens of police officers and civilians were injured in street fights.

 The strikes of 1950 are routinely called a putsch but actual goals of the Communists remain unknown.
 According to contemporary American press, the August strikes were "the most widespread and potentially dangerous since the end of World War II".
 Historians agreed: "the developing strike was the most dangerous since the end of the war" (Bader), "few Cold War confrontations in Austria were more potentially explosive than the Communist-inspired strikes of September and October 1950" (Williams).

 Crisis of 1950

-After the conclusion of World War II the territory of Austria, annexed by Nazi Germany in 1938, was once again separated from Germany and placed under administration of France, the Soviet Union, the United Kingdom and the United States.
-In 1949 they agreed on two-thirds of the draft of the Austrian State Treaty but its very future was vague, as had been shown by the partition of Germany.
-By summer of 1950 lack of progress with the Treaty and the communist scare of the Korean War had a grave impact on the Austrians' morale.
+After the conclusion of World War II, the territory of Austria, annexed by Nazi Germany in 1938, was once again separated from Germany and placed under administration of France, the Soviet Union, the United Kingdom and the United States.
+In 1949, they agreed on two-thirds of the draft of the Austrian State Treaty, but its very future was vague, as had been shown by the partition of Germany.
+By summer of 1950, lack of progress with the Treaty and the communist scare of the Korean War had a grave impact on the Austrians' morale.

 Allied-occupied Austria was split into four occupation zones.
 The Soviet Union controlled the provinces of Lower Austria, Burgenland and eastern districts of Upper Austria, but the city of Vienna, which lies within Lower Austria, was occupied by all four allies.
 Austrian heavy industry (or what was left of it) concentrated around Linz, in the American zone, and in British-occupied Styria.
 Their products were in high demand in post-war Europe.
 Quite naturally, the administrators of the Marshall Plan channelled available financial aid into heavy industry controlled by the American and British forces.
 Industry quickly recovered, from 74.7% of pre-war output in 1948 to 150.7% in 1951.
 American planners deliberately neglected consumer goods industries, construction trades and small business.
 Their workers, almost half of Austrian industrial workforce, suffered from rising unemployment.